radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 description: Learn about a common, basic deployment architecture and how to configure inter-cluster replication.
 ---

-# Deployment Architecture
+## Overview

 Deployment options will be discussed with your Radiant Logic Account Representative and a Solution Consultant.
 This chapter provides high-level details about the most common deployment architecture.

-For details on creating environments and installing RadiantOne, see the Environment Operations Center Guide.
+For details on creating environments and installing RadiantOne, see the [Environment Operations Center](/environment-operations-center-guide/environments/environment-overview/environments/).

-For details on integrating with on-premise data sources through a Secure Data Connector, see the Secure Data Connector Deployment Guide.
+For details on integrating with on-premise data sources through a Secure Data Connector, see the [Secure Data Connector Deployment Guide](/environment-operations-center-guide/secure-data-connectors/data-connectors-overview/).

 ## Basic Architecture